GenomicsAotearoa/metagenomics_summer_school/docs/day3/ex11_coverage_and_taxonomy.md

 The coverage table will be generated as `bins_cov_table.txt`.
 As before, the key columns of interest are the `contigName`, and each `sample[1-n].bam` column.

+!!! note "Note"
-*NOTE: Here we are generating a per-sample table of coverage values for **each contig** within each bin.
+    Here we are generating a per-sample table of coverage values for **each contig** within each bin.
 To get per-sample coverage of **each bin** as a whole, we will need to generate average coverage values based on all contigs contained within each bin.
 We will do this in `R` during our data visualisation exercises on day 4 of the workshop, leveraging the fact that we added bin IDs to the sequence headers.*

 #### Normalising coverage values